ErikThorsell/poetry_project_template/README.md

 # Poetry Template Repository

-This repository is my goto template repository for projects using [Poetry][poetry].
+This repository contains my goto template for Python projects using [Poetry][poetry].

 It makes use of: